OronNadiv/belmontrunners.com/README.md

 # Belmont Runners

 Welcome to the Belmont runners club.
-This repository has the source code for our club's [website](https://www.belmontrunners.com).
+This repository hosts the source code for our club's [website](https://www.belmontrunners.com).

 #### Tools: